May 10th, 2018

 What are the accommodations and meals like?

 The lodge is spacious, tastefully decorated and offers a well-balanced blend of modern conveniences with old world Argentine charm.
 The lodge’s first floor has one large open room which serves as the guest lounge, meeting area and dining room, a small fly shop and a hallway with hooks for drying waders and jackets.
 Outside the main lodge, entry is a large covered veranda with chairs for donning waders and plenty of racks and hooks for storing waders and rods.
 Guests stay on the second floor of the lodge in the seven private guest rooms.
-The lodge is powered by a generator which runs during the day when guests are at the lodge and shut off from roughly 11PM to 7AM while guests are sleeping.
+The lodge is powered by a generator which runs during the day when guests are at the lodge and is shut off from roughly 11PM to 7AM while guests are sleeping.
 Each room has its own battery powered lantern to use when the power is off but it’s also helpful to bring your own headlamp.
 Lunch is the “big” meal of the day and is served at the lodge between fishing sessions, whereas dinner is a lighter more casual meal consisting of filling and plentiful finger foods served couch-side in the lounge area after guests return from fishing late in the evening.

 Describe the atmosphere and style of the lodge?